-At UoPeople, you will be intellectually challenged, engage in energizing debates and grapple with the big questions posed by today's global society.
+At UoPeople, you will be intellectually challenged, engage in energizing debates and grapple with big questions posed by today's global society.
 You will encounter a diverse student body, and our dedicated Course Instructors and Program Advisors will inspire and encourage you all along the way.
-Enrolled in our Master of Business Administration in Management, you will receive a hands-on approach to both business and community leadership as part of a cutting-edge and stimulating educational experience.
-All of this, taken together, is designed to help you achieve your educational goals and be an influential, just and contributing member of society.
+In our Master's Program, you will receive a hands-on approach to both business and community leadership as part of a cutting-edge and stimulating educational experience.
+All of this, taken together, is designed to help you achieve your educational goals and be an influential, just, and contributing member of society.